 Haptic feedback in VR | Feel it in our hands

 Haptic feedback in VR allows us to experience tactile sensations in virtual worlds and interact naturally with objects—but not all haptic feedback is equal.
-Vince Fung, Director of Product Marketing at Ultrahaptics, talks about how haptic feedback on our hands has a special place in deepening a sense of presence.
+Vince Fung, Director, Product Marketing at Ultrahaptics, explains how haptic feedback on our hands has a special place in interactivity, agency and deepening a sense of presence.